RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 3.md

 Brun snorted and her whole body twitched as she jerked back awake.

 "Not yet!"
-She announced as she pulled herself back from sleep, adrenalin pumping as she panicked and her mind tried to remember what she had been doing before she let herself relax.
+She announced as she pulled herself back from sleep, adrenalin pumping through her panicked mind as she tried to remember what she had been doing before she let herself relax.
 Trouble turned to look at her with concern, holding what appeared to be the remains of an avocado they'd eaten with nothing but a fork.

 "I have to..."
 Brun almost finished her sentence announcing her need to leave, before her previous words haunted her.
 She could just tell Trouble she wouldn't leave her alone only to do exactly that.
 She decided to simply work out what she needed aloud, since her mind was still delirious with lust for sleep.